keelanstuart/HalideBayerDecode/README.md

 # HalideBayerDecode
-An experimental Bayer mosaic decoder (raw) written in C++ using Halide
+An experimental Bayer mosaic decoder written in C++ using Halide

 Copyright © 2018-2020, Keelan Stuart